 The definition does not include people sofa-surfing, in hostels or shelters, people in campsites or other sites used for recreational purposes or organised protest, squatters or travellers.

 Reporting someone sleeping rough in East Herts

-Alternatively you can contact the Housing Options Service directly with details of the location, time and description
+Alternatively you can contact the Housing Options Service directly with details of the location, time and a description of the person.

-In periods of Severe Weather, a Severe Weather Emergency Protocol (SWEP) is in place that aims to prevent rough sleeping during extreme cold weather.
-This is to prevent deaths as a result of severe weather conditions.
-The SWEP is reviewed annually
+In periods of Severe Weather, a Severe Weather Emergency Protocol (SWEP) is activated that aims to prevent deaths as a result of severe weather conditions.

 When does the SWEP come into place?